jmjeong/alfred-extension/managealfredextension/README.md

 *'workflow-export'* specifies the directory where <extension>.alfredworkflow is exported.
 *'source-export'* specifies the directory where extension source is copied.

-To export the selected extension, *'export.json'* file should created in that directory.
-This feature is used for distribution.
+If there is *'export.json'*, this configuration is used.
+This is used for making distribution file.

 ### Version History

+#### 2.1 - March 29, 2013

+- Export feature : Default directory is ~/Downloads
+- Toggle extensions with fn modifier

 #### 2.0 - March 29, 2013